Last Updated on July 25, 2023 by Melissa S.

 It may seem like a lot, but in comparsion to other platforms, or the cost of physically renting a shop, the fees charged by eBay aren’t too bad, especially if you take advantage of promotional offers.

 At the end of the day, eBay is a business and have to make money too.
-Platforms such as Facebook Marketplace that do not charge fees have their own pitfalls, such as dealing with unreliable buyers. eBay’s fees help pay for the service you recieve when a buyer does not pay, for example.
+Platforms such as Facebook Marketplace that do not charge fees have their own pitfalls, such as dealing with unreliable buyers. eBay’s fees help pay for the service you receive when a buyer does not pay, for example.

 Is it still worth it to sell on eBay?